Estimote/Android-Fleet-Management-SDK/DOC_monitoring_scanning.md

 }
 ```

+####  Dealing with many onExit/onEnter events

+Accuracy of monitoring mostly depends on device's hardware and low level bluetooth stack implementation.
+Because of that, monitoring sometimes calls many onExit/onEnter events millis apart.
+There is no golden rule which applies to every Android device, so you need to tweak this by yourself - but don't worry, our SDK provides you with tools for doing that.
+First of all, you need to know, that beacon advertising interval is also affecting user experience.
+Setting your beacon to `200ms-300ms` interval is the best practice.
+Greater values might cause user phone to be less effective while scanning.
+On SDK side, you can tweak your background scan interval and wait period.
+The shorter they are, the more accurate scaning will be.
+Keep in mind, that short interval increases battery drain.
+Our internal engine tracks each beacon occurance, applies smoothing algorithms and does a lot of job to provide you with the best result possible.
+Unfortunately, we are not responsible for scan results returned by low-level bluetooth stack.
+We tested that on many devices, and some returns proper scan values, and some returns scans with large delay.
+To deal with that, we encourage you to play with public method `setRegionExitExpiration(long period)` in BeaconManager class.
+In that way, once visible beacon must not be seen for more then `long period` time.
+Bear in mind, that this will affect accuracy of onExit region event.
+For your information, our SDK default value for region expiration is set to `20s`.

 ## Scanning

 Android SDK supports scanning for devices that broadcast [Eddystone](http://developer.estimote.com/eddystone/), Estimote Telemetry, Estimote Location, and [Nearable](http://developer.estimote.com/nearables/) packets.